Callback

 Description

-ticks is the number of that elapsed since last callback.
+ticks is the number of intervals that elapsed since last callback.
 For most cases it will be equal to 1 but if there is some bigger drift between calls (e.g. user swittched tab for a longer period of time and then came back) it gives you the opportunity to properly react to amount of intervals passed since the last call.

 Example